zowe/docs-site/docs/user-guide/mvd-configuration.md

 | usersDir | `<zowe.workspaceDirectory>/app-server/users` | `<INSTANCE_DIR>/workspace/app-server/users` |
 | pluginsDir | `<zowe.workspaceDirectory>/app-server/plugins` | `<INSTANCE_DIR>/workspace/app-server/plugins` |

-## App plugin configuration
+## App plug-in configuration

-The App framework will load plugins from Components such as extensions based upon their enabled status in Zowe configuration.
-The server caches knowledge of these plugins in the `<workspaceDirectory>/app-server/plugins` folder.
+The App framework will load plug-ins from Components such as extensions based upon their enabled status in Zowe configuration.
+The server caches knowledge of these plug-ins in the `<workspaceDirectory>/app-server/plugins` folder.
 This location can be customized with the *components.app-server.pluginsDir* variable in the Zowe configuration file.

 ## Logging configuration